Happy New Year!

-And since we are talking about Billions being filmed at the moment, why not start with a few questions I was able to ask the show’s creators, executive producers and show runners Brian Koppelman and David Levien on social media?
+And as we talk about the show currently being shot in New York, why not start with a few questions I was able to ask the show’s creators, executive producers and show runners Brian Koppelman and David Levien on social media?

 We were lucky to have Mr. Koppelman’s “Ask me anything” Q&As on Twitter every Sunday before the new episode of Billions.
 And he was very kind to answer a few of my Billions questions, too!
 I already knew one episode took two weeks to shoot but I was also curious about…